Benned-H/spot_skills/README.md

 This repository uses Docker to standardize its workspace across machines.
 Ignoring most of the details, you'll only need to know the following:

-- To run the Spot skills code, you'll need to enter a Docker container, which has all the dependencies pre-installed.
+- To run the Spot skills code, you'll need to enter the Docker container, which has all the dependencies pre-installed.
-- The exact Docker container you should enter depends on your local machine: Is it macOS or Ubuntu?
-Does it have NVIDIA?

 Run the following commands to enter the Docker container: